Gas Networks Ireland is responsible for the development of the gas transmission and distribution systems.

 - Transmission System Operator Licence

 - Transmission System Owner Licence

 - GNI (UK) South-North Pipeline Transmission Licence

 - Gas Networks Ireland Interconnector Licence

 Note: Standard conditions 10 & 11 are not in effect.
 They are suspended from operation in the Ofgem licences.

 Responsibilities of Gas Networks Ireland

-The purpose of the licences is to place obligations on GNI to ensure that the network is operated, maintained and developed in a safe, secure and efficient manner and to ensure a high-quality service for customers.
+The purpose of the licences is to place obligations on Gas Networks Ireland to ensure that the network is operated, maintained and developed in a safe, secure and efficient manner and to ensure a high-quality service for customers.

 Gas Networks Ireland’s obligations under its licences are extensive and include responsibility for: